 We choose independent Gamma priors for the background and edge weights, $(\boldsymbol{W}_0,\bW)$, i.e.

 where $Ga(a, b)$ denotes the Gamma distribution with shape $a$ and rate $b$.
-We find that this choice works well when modelling the dependence between pairs of lead-lag series.
-Under this choice, we are centering the weights around one, producing correlations in the lagged change-point locations less than 0.5, see Figure \ref{fig:corr_1}.
-This choice has the added property that the induced prior on the vector of normalised weights for series $j$ is
+We find that this choice works well when modeling the dependence between pairs of lead-lag series.
+Under this choice, we are centering the weights around one, producing correlations in the lagged change-point locations less than 0.5, see Figure \ref{fig:corr_heatmaps}.
+This choice has the added property that the induced prior on the vector of normalized weights for series $j$ is

 where $Dir(\alpha_1, ..., \alpha_K)$ is the $K$ dimensional Dirichlet distribution, with $\alpha_k=0$ indicating that the $k^{th}$ element in the sampled vector is zero almost surely.